 Blaine Campbell is an Alberta-based photographer and artist, dividing time between Edmonton and Vancouver.

-Commercial photographic services are primarily centred in architecture and fine art documentation, working with architectural and construction firms, museums, and galleries.
-Clients have included the Art Gallery of Alberta, the Rennie Collection, Translink, the City of Vancouver, Artspeak, Simon Fraser University Galleries, the Museum of Anthropology, Burnaby Art Gallery, Remai Modern, amongst others.
+Commercial photographic services are primarily centred in architecture and fine art documentation, working with museums, galleries, artists, and architectural and construction firms.
+Clients have included the Remai Modern, the Rennie Collection, SAAG, Art Gallery of Alberta, Translink, the City of Vancouver, Artspeak, Simon Fraser University Galleries, the Museum of Anthropology, Burnaby Art Gallery, amongst many others.

 A 2007 graduate of Emily Carr University with a BFA in photography, Blaine previously completed B.Math and M.Sc. degrees in mathematics at the University of Waterloo and University of Calgary, respectively.